ullenius/jbstag-goodies/README.md

 ## Development
 This is re-written implementation of jbstag.
 GUI is now hand-coded and the I/O is handled by my improved [gbs-lib](https://github.com/ullenius/gbstab-lib) as an external JAR-library.

 It was made as a way to learn Swing, Jgoodies Forms and Binding frameworks.The latter is a port of the data binding framework from Smalltalk Visual Works.
-Previously the GUI was made using Netbeans' 8.2 Swing editor.

 ## Changelog